aadi-joshi/saarthi/README.md

 ## Executive Summary

-SUVIDHA 2026 is a comprehensive digital infrastructure solution designed to transform how citizens interact with essential utility services.
+**Saarthi** is a comprehensive digital infrastructure solution designed to transform how citizens interact with essential utility services.
 The platform consolidates electricity, gas, water, and municipal services into a single, accessible interface, addressing the fragmentation that typically plagues public service delivery systems.

-Built with a focus on inclusivity, security, and resilience, SUVIDHA enables citizens across all demographics—including senior citizens, differently-abled individuals, and those with limited digital literacy—to independently manage their utility needs.
+Built with a focus on inclusivity, security, and resilience, **Saarthi** enables citizens across all demographics—including senior citizens, differently-abled individuals, and those with limited digital literacy—to independently manage their utility needs.
 The system maintains full functionality even during network disruptions, ensuring uninterrupted service delivery in areas with unreliable connectivity.

-This document provides a complete technical overview of the architecture, implementation decisions, and operational characteristics of the SUVIDHA platform.
+This document provides a complete technical overview of the architecture, implementation decisions, and operational characteristics of the **Saarthi** platform.

 ---